device42/jamf_to_device42_sync/README.md

 ```

 # Specification
 Current script version migrate `devices, ips, macs and software data`.
-If you have any requests\improvments, feel free to contact us.
+If you have any requests\improvements, feel free to contact us.